public class StarTableFactory

 is returned.
 A true value is also returned if one of the flavours

-has a representation class of URL
+has a representation class of URL.

-- the data flavours offeredpublic JDBCHandler getJDBCHandler()
+flavors - the data flavours offeredpublic JDBCHandler getJDBCHandler()

 public void setJDBCHandler(JDBCHandler handler)

-- the JDBC handlerpublic TableBuilder getTableBuilder(java.lang.String name) throws TableFormatException
+handler - the JDBC handlerpublic TableBuilder getTableBuilder(java.lang.String name) throws TableFormatException

-TableBuilder.getFormatName()
+TableBuilder.getFormatName() method)

 or by giving the full class name of the handler.
 In the latter